noemieqr/NLP/Ex 1/README.md

+# Goal:
-The goal of the first exercise is to implement skip-gram with negative-sampling from scratch.
+Implement skip-gram with negative-sampling from scratch.
 # Formatting:
 - call your main python function (the one that should be executed) main.2.py or main.3.py
 - please use main.2.py if you use python2.x and main.3.py if you use python3.x